 NTSC 1.2: Set 0AF230 to 20 when the race starts to load.
 Or set 1D589C to 1C8A and 1D589E to 4EFE during the pre-race menu.

 dart_test2 is more substantial in terms of content despite having no course map of its own (the game defaults to the Autumn Ring map).
 The twisty track actually forms a complete lap though any AI cars present cannot navigate around it.
-The track uses the evening skybox from Red Rock Valley Speedway.
+The track uses the evening skybox from Red Rock Valley Speedway, and the road's surface (determined by the drivtype file) is considered as dirt by the game (hence "dart" on the title, a romanization of the katakana ダート).
 A track map of this course is available here.

-The following graphics are unused in both discs.
+The following graphics are unused on both discs.